+• What significant activities does the charity undertake (including its main programmes, projects or services provided) and how do these contribute to the achievement of the charity's stated aims and objectives?

+1.41.
+The report must include an explanation of the use the charity makes of the following:

+• Social investment, when this forms a material part of its charitable and investment activities.
+In particular, the report must provide an explanation of its social investment policies and explain how any programme related investments contributed to the achievement of its aims and objectives.

+• Grant-making, when this forms a material part of its charitable activities.
+In particular, the report must explain the charity's grant-making policy and explain how its grant-making activities contribute to the achievement of its aims and objectives.

+Commented [DO25]: E&W regs have a provision "a description of the policies ...for the selection, retention and realisation of investments...including the extent to which social, environmental or ethical considerations are taken into account."

+Commented [D026]: E&W Regs - a description of the policies...for the selection of individuals and institutions who are to receive grants or other forms of financial support out of the assets of the charity

-- What significant activities does the charity undertake (including its main programmes, projects or services provided) and how do these contribute to the achievement of the charity's stated aims and objectives? - 1.26 The report must include an explanation of the use the charity makes of the following: - Social investment: when this forms a material part of its charitable and investment activities, the report must provide an explanation of its social investment policies and explain how any programme related investments contributed to the achievement of its aims and objectives. - Volunteers: when their contribution is significant to a charity's ability to undertake a particular activity, an explanation to help the user to understand the scale and nature of the activities undertaken.
-However, measurement issues, including attributing an economic value to the contribution of general volunteers, prevent the inclusion of their contribution in the statement of financial activities (see the SORP module 'Donated goods, facilities and services, including volunteers'). - 1.27 Charities reporting on the contribution of general volunteers may provide: - information on the number of volunteers; - an explanation of the activities that volunteers support or help to provide; and - details of the contribution in terms of volunteer hours or staff equivalents.
+• Volunteers, when their contribution is significant to a charity's ability to undertake a particular activity.
+The explanation should help the user to understand the scale and nature of the activities undertaken.
+However, measurement issues, including attributing an economic value to the contribution of general volunteers, prevent the inclusion of their contribution in the statement of financial activities (see the SORP module 'Donated goods, facilities and services, including volunteers').

-TIER 3 - TIER 1 and TIER 2 requirements
+1.42.
+Charities reporting on the contribution of general volunteers may provide:

+information on the number of volunteers;

+- an explanation of the activities that volunteers support or help to provide; and

+• details of the contribution in terms of volunteer hours or staff equivalents.